-Defense attorneys throughout Florida have been challenging the accuracy of breathalyzer machines — and the fact that their results are permitted in court as evidence against DUI defendants — for many years.
+Defense attorneys throughout Florida have been challenging the accuracy of breathalyzer machines—and the fact that their results are permitted in court as evidence against DUI defendants—for many years.
 Breathalyzer tests help law enforcement officers confirm their suspicions that a driver may be too drunk to drive, but a number of factors can influence the accuracy of the BAC results they produce.
 Still, drivers are expected to submit to these tests, and when they refuse, they face additional consequences.

 If you’re wondering whether refusing a DUI breath test might save you from a conviction, the answer is that it’s highly unlikely.
 A DUI suspect may be convicted of DUI without ever taking a breath test.
-If you’ve recently been arrested for driving under the influence and you refused to breathe into the breathalyzer at the police station, despite having given consent by applying for a Florida driver’s license, your DUI case could have more layers than others.
+If you’ve recently been arrested for driving under the influence and you refused to breathe into the breathalyzer at the police station despite having given consent by applying for a Florida driver’s license, your DUI case could have more layers than others.
 You deserve competent representation from a skilled DUI lawyer in the West Palm Beach area.

-Two Types of Breathalyzers
+Understanding the Two Types of Breathalyzers

-Florida law enforcement officers on traffic duty rely on two types of machines to gather information about a drunk driving suspect’s level of intoxication.
+Florida law enforcement officers on traffic duty rely on two types of machines to gather information about a drunk driving suspect’s level of intoxication during a DUI arrest.
 When you’re stopped for a DUI investigation, the first machine the officer will use is known as the portable breathalyzer.
-The result this machine produces cannot be used as evidence in court; however, it gives the officer “probable cause” to complete their DUI investigation and place you under arrest if he previously observed dangerous driving behavior.

 What Kind of Evidence Can Be Used Against Me at Trial?